Jenkins-X-O/jx-k3s/README.md

 Make sure you have created a cluster using k3s.

-If you dont have an existing k3s cluster, you can install one by running:
+If you don't have an existing k3s cluster, you can install one by running:

 ```bash
 curl -sfL https://get.k3s.io | sh -